ezsystems/eztags/doc/INSTALL.md

 ## Installation

-IMPORTANT NOTE: There is a bug in eZ Image Editor 1.1 extension (ezie, released with eZ Publish 4.4) that prevents eZ Tags datatype from functioning if your site is using jQuery version 1.4.3 and above.
+IMPORTANT NOTE: There is a bug in eZ Image Editor 1.1 extension (`ezie`, released with eZ Publish 4.4) that prevents eZ Tags datatype from functioning if your site is using jQuery version 1.4.3 and above.
 This bug is fixed in extension version 1.2 (released with eZ Publish 4.5).
-To fix this, upgrade the extension to 1.2, or downgrade your jQuery to 1.4.2 Bug fix commit is located [here](https://github.com/ezsystems/ezie/commit/6f29d071b8b100d62651ce8b696b97bf0f8f8b98)
+To fix this, upgrade the extension to 1.2, or downgrade your jQuery to 1.4.2.

+Bug fix commit is located [here](https://github.com/ezsystems/ezie/commit/6f29d071b8b100d62651ce8b696b97bf0f8f8b98)

 ### Unpack/unzip